 Have a medical bracelet or ID tag made for your elderly loved one.
 Make sure that they wear them each time they go outside.
 Include the basic essentials like name, emergency contacts and Alzheimer’s diagnosis.
 Include too, their address as well as your own.

 Alert your immediate neighbors and others around where you live that you live with a senior who is struggling with memory loss.
 Inform the local authorities too.
 Give them your phone number and request that they call you immediately if they see your senior loved one outside alone.

 Labels for Clothes

 Labels, just like ID tags, will make it easy for anyone who comes across your wandering loved one to contact you.
 Attach the labels inside the clothing of your seniors.
 Make sure the labels are in conspicuous places.
 The collar, belt loops and the breast pockets are all good examples of places you should put labels.

 Make a list of your aged loved one’s familiar and favorite places.
 Places that are familiar to seniors are very important.
 Such places are likely to be their favorite spots.
 Former job locations, former homes, a popular fishing spot and their favorite parks are examples of familiar places that people suffering with memory loss problems often end up at.

 This may sound like a strange tip but it always works.
 Keep an article or piece of worn and unwashed clothing in a small plastic bag just in case the police need to use trained dogs to find your loved one.
 You can also keep a current photograph of yourself and your senior in one of their pockets with a map behind the photo, your names and contact details.

 We are looking for special people to be professional caregivers.
 Does this sound like you?
 If you are interested then please check out our requirements for caregivers here.
-If you are ready you can make an application here.

 CALL US TODAY 331-281-0728